Wintermute0110/Wintermute0110.github.io/LKESG/Installing-EmulationStation.md

 [Go to main page](../)

-In this chaper I cover the installation of EmulationStation on Ubuntu Linux.
+In this chapter I cover the installation of EmulationStation as a front-end for your games in your HTPC.
+You will need a working HTPC with Ubuntu Linux installed as described in [Linux installation and initial configuration](./LKESG/Linux-installation-and-configuration).

-## Installation of the EmulationStation executable
+## Installation of EmulationStation (compile from source)

 ```
 $ cd /home/kodi/